 Learning in workplaces is always mediated through talk.
 It is tempting for management to seek to utilise everyday talk as part of learning and therefore enhance productivity.
 This paper examines the responses of workers to interventions that aim to formalise informal conversations at work as part of an explicit workplace learning strategy.
 It draws on interviews with managers and workers in a public sector organisation to examine their experience of these practices.
 The paper raises questions about whether interventions in the name of fostering informal learning may well be hindering what they seek to promote.

-Abrandt Dahlgren, M, Nordenström, E, Rooney, D & Rystedt, H 2019, 'Video as a Tool for Researching Simulation Practices' in Abrandt Dahlgren, M, Rystedt, H, Felländer-Tsai, L & Nyström, S (eds), Interprofessional Simulation in Health Care Materiality, Embodiment, Interaction, Springer, Cham, pp. 31-55.View/Download from: UTS OPUS or Publisher's site
+Abrandt Dahlgren, M, Nordenström, E, Rooney, D & Rystedt, H 2019, 'Video as a Tool for Researching Simulation Practices' in Abrandt Dahlgren, M, Rystedt, H, Felländer-Tsai, L & Nyström, S (eds), Interprofessional Simulation in Health Care Materiality, Embodiment, Interaction, Springer, Cham, pp. 31-55.View/Download from: Publisher's site

-Boud, D & Rooney, D 2018, 'The potential and paradox of informal learning' in Informal Learning at Work: Triggers, Antecedents, and Consequences, Routledge, UK, pp. 134`-152.View/Download from: UTS OPUS or Publisher's site
+Boud, D & Rooney, D 2018, 'The potential and paradox of informal learning' in Informal Learning at Work: Triggers, Antecedents, and Consequences, Routledge, UK, pp. 134`-152.View/Download from: Publisher's site

 Through reflection on a lengthy series of research studies of diverse workplace learning conducted in Australia over the past decade, this chapter seeks to position discussion of informal learning as part of everyday working life.
 It uses a practice theory perspective to show how learning can be understood as a key feature of working and how it is implicated in the normal ebb and flow of work practices.
 It elucidates some of the tensions that such a view generates and points to the paradox in how promoting informal learning can effectively inhibit it